Smart lighting is a more advanced way to light your home.

 Get cool light effects

-Make your lights sparkle, mimic a fireplace, or twinkle like the stars.
-You can even let your lights cycle through colors.
+Make your lights sparkle, mimic a fireplace or twinkle like the stars.
+You can even let your lights cycle through colours.

 Connect with other devices